 24 g fine powder of each of

-All the ingredients are kept sealed in a mud vessel, smeared with ghee for one month, then taken out, filtered.
+Ingredients from Shweta punarnava to Kantakari is made into coarse powder and decoction is prepared and filtered.
+To this decoction jaggery is added, allowed to dissolve and filtered.
+Rest of the ingredients are added and kept sealed for fermentation in a mud vessel, smeared with ghee for one month, then taken out, filtered.

 Reference and Shelf Life